 Mother gave me a "ha" look and put on the most immature-looking smirk I had ever seen on her.
 I was not embarrassed.
 I still believed that this was bad news, and tried to say this with my eyes.

-"It's a good thing you're awake," Mother said, still rubbing this in.
+"It's a good thing you're awake," Mother said.
 "Maybe you can talk some sense into Jaydin here.
 He pushed his magic!"

 "Son..."
 Father said, using the word like an interjection.